mkoslacz/Moviper/README.md

 AutoInject (Ai) Views that allow you to skip overriding the `onCreate(...)` / `onViewCreated(..)` method.
 Instead, in plain Ai Views you have to provide the layout id by overriding a `getLayoutId()` method and to perform any view injections, getting references to views etc. by overriding a `injectViews()` method.
 In addition, it contains the pre-baked classes, where these methods are already implemented inside of base classes for:
-   - Butterknife (check out `sample-rx-ai`),
+   - Butterknife - `moviper-butterknife` module (check out `sample-rx-ai`),
-   - DataBinding  (just like in `sample-super-rx-databinding`, but not using passive views),
+   - DataBinding -`moviper-databinding` module  (just like in `sample-super-rx-databinding`, but not using passive views),
-   - for Kotlin Android Extensions you have to use regular Ai Views (just like in `sample-super-rx-ai-kotlin`, but not using passive views).
+   - for Kotlin Android Extensions you shall use regular Ai Views from base module (just like in `sample-super-rx-ai-kotlin`, but not using passive views).

 ### Passive Views

 Passive Views (based on AutoInject ones) that enforces developer to create passive views, that are not aware of existence of Presenter.
 All communication from View to Presenter has to be done through providing Observables with given UI events.
 It's enforced by the fact that `getPresenter()` method of this kind of views does not return Presenter of some exact type, but as a general `ViperPresenter`, so calling any meaningful methods on it is impossible.
 As in the previous point, it also contains the pre baked classes for:
-   - Butterknife(just like in `sample-super-rx-ai-kotlin`, but using passive views),
+   - Butterknife - `moviper-butterknife` module (just like in `sample-super-rx-ai-kotlin`, but using passive views),
-   - DataBinding (check out `sample-super-rx-databinding`),
+   - DataBinding - `moviper-databinding` module (check out `sample-super-rx-databinding`),
-   - for Kotlin Android Extensions you have to use regular AiPassive Views (check out `sample-super-rx-ai-kotlin`).
+   - for Kotlin Android Extensions you shall use regular AiPassive Views from base module (check out `sample-super-rx-ai-kotlin`).

 ### Choosing Presenter on runtime